 When it comes to consent agreements, there can be many types of them (some of which may not even seem like a consent agreement in the first place); a non-disclosure agreement, for example, may not seem like a consent agreement at first glance, but when you really take time to study it, the document itself is requesting confidentiality in exchange to consented information-sharing between two parties.
 As you can see, there are many forms of written agreements in business and consent agreements are no exception, so it can be a bit challenging to write one—unless you follow these general tips:

-Don't expect a crumpled up letter with the phrase " I give you my consent, xoxo (insert name here)" written on it to be considered a legal document .
+Don't expect a crumpled up letter with the phrase " I give you my consent, xoxo (insert name here)" written on it to be considered a legal document.
 Have a layout for your letter, lease agreement, or form and write in a professional yet simple manner.
-Generic details may include the names of both parties, dates, addresses, you know…the usual stuff.
+Generic details may include the names of both parties, dates, addresses, and other required details.

 Signatures are important in any simple agreement but are necessary for consent agreements to be valid.
 They are the sign that your client or patient acknowledges the risks and benefits involved, and have given their informed consent despite this.
 Additional details before the signatures such as "Signing this form/letter/contract indicates that you understand the risks and benefits involved and give your full consent" are also very helpful.